-We have streamlined our paperwork considerably to lighten trainee workload; documentation and tasks undertaken are only those which contribute directly to improving pupil outcomes and to the effective development of the trainee.
-The implementation of PebblePad means that paperwork is streamlined and not replicated and is visible to all stakeholders involved in the trainee's training.
+We have streamlined our paperwork considerably to lighten student teacher workload; documentation and tasks undertaken are only those which contribute directly to improving pupil outcomes and to the effective development of the student teacher.
+The implementation of PebblePad means that paperwork is streamlined and not replicated and is visible to all stakeholders involved in the student teacher's development.